cabouman/mbirjax/docs/source/usr_parameters.rst

 ^^^^^^^^^^^^^^^^^^^

 recon_shape : tuple (num_rows, num_cols, num_slices)
     Array size of reconstruction.
-This is set automatically, but it can be modified for .
+This is set automatically and is available from :meth:`get_params('recon_shape')`.
+    It is recommended to use :func:`set_params` to increase this by a factor of 10-15% when the object extends beyond the field of view.

 delta_det_channel : float
     Spacing between detector channels in ALU.
 Defaults to 1.0.